almereyda/awesome-starred/README.md

 - [silentrob/hb-parallelism](https://github.com/silentrob/hb-parallelism) - Port of HTML5UP Parallelism to Harp Platform
 - [silentrob/harp-editor](https://github.com/silentrob/harp-editor) - Simple Harp Editor
 - [kc0bfv/autophugo](https://github.com/kc0bfv/autophugo) - AutoPhugo [ˌɔtoʊˈfjuːgəʊ] is a gallery/photoblog theme for Hugo that's a little more automatic than Phugo.
-- [primocms/primo](https://github.com/primocms/primo) - Primo is a component-based CMS that makes it easy to build visually-editable static sites ⚡️
 - [Fried-Chicken/ghost-static-site-generator](https://github.com/Fried-Chicken/ghost-static-site-generator) - Generate a static site from ghost and deploy using a CI
 - [themefisher/kross-hugo](https://github.com/themefisher/kross-hugo) - Kross is a creative, sleek and modern personal portfolio Hugo theme with a gorgeous appearance.
 - [Rostiger/chronicle](https://github.com/Rostiger/chronicle) - A timeline visualisation tool.